lanl-aea/waves/docs/devops.rst

 * Git
 * Git-LFS
+* TeXLive
 * Anaconda/Miniconda/Miniforge

-The MacOS CI server environment is created under the default Gitlab-Runner user and is not be available for developers.
-The MacOS CI server uses the full ``environment.yml`` file maintained under version control.
-MacOS developers may use this to create a local development environment that closely mirrors the linux CI environment.
+The MacOS CI server environment is created under the default Gitlab-Runner user in the Gitlab-Runner build directory and is not available for developers.
+The MacOS CI jobs use a mix of the ``environment.yml``, ``conda-build.yml``, and ``pip-build.yml`` files.
+MacOS developers may use the full ``environment.yml`` file to create a local development environment that closely mirrors the linux CI environment.

 .. include:: contribution.txt